Malta Nightlife Guide 2026

 Major Festivals Worth Planning Around

 Malta's festival scene goes well beyond club nights.
-Earth Garden (May) is the island's biggest alternative festival with five stages at Ta' Qali National Park — think world music, techno, reggae, and psytrance across three days with 30,000 attendees.
-Bloom Festival brings slick house and techno production to outdoor venues with international headliners.
-Dark Malta Festival (April) is a unique gothic and industrial music event attracting alternative culture fans from across Europe.
-And the Isle of MTV (summer) is completely free, drawing tens of thousands to Floriana for performances by global pop and dance acts.
+Earth Garden (May) is the island's biggest alternative festival with five stages at Ta' Qali National Park — world music, techno, reggae, and psytrance across three days with 30,000 attendees.
+Bloom Festival brings international house and techno to outdoor venues.
+Glitch Festival and Lost & Found have made Malta a serious electronic music destination.
+The Isle of MTV (summer) is completely free, drawing tens of thousands to Floriana for global pop and dance acts.
 Check our Festivals page for all upcoming dates.

-Malta is increasingly attracting major international artists.
-Scorpions are bringing their legendary rock show to Malta — a rare opportunity to see one of the biggest rock bands in history on the island.
-Pitbull with special guest Lil Jon is also set to perform as part of his "I'm Back" tour, promising an explosive night of hits.
-These headline concerts usually sell out fast so grab tickets early.
+Malta is attracting major international artists.
+Scorpions are bringing their legendary rock show to the island.
+Pitbull with special guest Lil Jon is performing as part of his "I'm Back" tour.
+Bonnie Tyler, Kim Wilde, James Morrison, and Gabriel Iglesias have also performed or are coming to Malta.
 Browse our Music Events page for all upcoming concerts.

 Practical Tips